matrix-org/synapse/docs/workers.md

 be routed to the workers handling that stream.
 See below for the currently supported streams and the endpoints associated with them:

-unless otherwise documented, stream_writers can only be used by a single worker instance.

 ##### The `events` stream

-The `events` stream also experimentally supports having multiple writers, where work is sharded between them by room ID.
+The `events` stream experimentally supports having multiple writers, where work is sharded between them by room ID.
 Note that you *must* restart all worker instances when adding or removing event persisters.
 An example `stream_writers` configuration with multiple writers: